bekk/bekk-christmas/post/elm/the-builder-pattern.md

         }
 ```

-To transform an `Input` into `Html`, we will use the following function:
+To transform an `Input` into `Html`, we create the following function:

 ```elm
 toHtml : Input msg -> Html msg